 As noted above, the boundaries of some SLAs have changed over the periods for which the data have been collected (periods varying from one year to four years).
 In some cases this requires that two or more areas be combined to enable the data to be mapped and compared, or for the correlation analysis to be undertaken.
-The only boundary change in New South Wales that required the grouping of data was the formation in 1992 of the new Shire of Warringah and the Municipality of Pittwater, which were formed out of the existing Shire of Warringah.
-In this case, to maintain comparability with Census data, data for deaths and hospital admissions have been analysed for the combined area of Warringah/Pittwater.
-This amalgamated area was also used in the correlation and cluster analysis.
+For example, in Western Australia, to maintain comparability with the Census data, data for deaths and hospital admissions has been analysed for the combined area of Cambridge, Perth-Remainder and Vincent.
+A list of the areas grouped and the name assigned to each is included in the beginning of the relevant chapter

-The local government areas of Sydney and Newcastle both have two SLAs: Sydney-Inner and Sydney-Remainder and Newcastle-Inner and Newcastle-Remainder.
+The local government areas of Perth and Fremantle both have two SLAs: Perth-Inner and Perth-Remainder and Fremantle-Inner and Fremantle-Remainder.
 The Inner component represents the Central Business District.
-As these Inner/Remainder SLAs are not used to code most of the data mapped in this atlas, they have been combined with data presented for Sydney (C) and Newcastle (C).
+As these Inner/Remainder SLAs are not used to code most of the data mapped in this atlas, they have been combined with data presented for Perth (C) and Fremantle (C).